 Matt leads the go-to-market strategy and is responsible for Morningstar’s Advisor segment services in the U.S. While primarily focused on Morningstar license-based solutions including research, data, software and indexes, he also works closely with Morningstar’s Investment Management and Workplace offerings.
 He works in an executive business development capacity, partnering with marketing and sales to lead go-to-market strategy and field sales execution across the different advisor segments.
 He collaborates with corporate strategy and business unit leaders to identify market trends, analyze the solution portfolio, influence and shape product roadmaps, and lead go-to-market planning.

-Issa Hanna, Counsel, Eversheds Sutherland
+Issa Hanna, Partner, Eversheds Sutherland

 With over a decade of experience in securities and insurance law, Issa Hanna helps broker-dealers, investment advisers, investment funds and insurance producers comply with the regulatory requirements applicable to their businesses.
 He has deep experience counseling and advising clients on the evolving standards of conduct in the financial services space, and closely follows developments relating to SEC Regulation Best Interest, the investment adviser fiduciary duty, and state securities and insurance laws imposing standards of conduct on broker-dealers, investment advisers and insurance producers.